Alojzy Nowak: Life and education

-In 1984 he graduated with a master's degree from the SGH Warsaw School of Economics.
+In 1984, he graduated with a master's degree from the SGH Warsaw School of Economics.
 In 1991 he earned his PhD in economic sciences at the University of Warsaw.
-He received tenure in economic sciences in 1995 at the same university.
-Between 1996 and 2002 he held a position of an associate professor.
+He received tenure in economic sciences in 1995, at the same university.
+Between 1996 and 2002, he held a position of an associate professor.
 By the decision of President of Poland he received professor degree in 2002.
 He served two terms as a dean of the Faculty of Management of the University of Warsaw (2006–2012 and 2016–2020).
 In the year 2012–2016 he served as prorector at the University of Warsaw.

-He also worked as an associate professor on University of Illinois at Urbana–Champaign, Exeter University and Free University of Berlin.
+He also worked as an associate professor at University of Illinois at Urbana–Champaign, Exeter University and Free University of Berlin.

-In 2015 he was named a member of Andrzej Duda's presidential think-tank National Development Council.
+In 2015, he was named a member of Andrzej Duda's presidential think-tank National Development Council.
 Between 2017 and 2020 he was a member and the secretary of the board of the Powszechny Zakład Ubezpieczeń.
 Since 2017 he is a Chairman of the Board of the University Sports Association of Poland, the biggest student association in Poland.

 On 17 June 2020 he was elected Rector of the University of Warsaw.